ttaubert/octoblog/source/_posts/2014-11-17-the-sad-state-of-server-side-tls-session-resumption-implementations.markdown

 Using [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)
 key exchanges where key generation is *a lot* cheaper we can use a key pair exactly once and discard it afterwards.
-An attacker with access to the server can still compromise the authentication part as shown above and {M,W}ITM everything from here on using the certificate's private key, but past TLS sessions stay protected.
+An attacker with access to the server can still compromise the authentication part as shown above and MITM everything from here on using the certificate's private key, but past TLS sessions stay protected.